Aircraft/Displays confirmed

 'SOUTHERN FORCE' PITTS SPECIAL AEROBATIC TEAM

 The Southern Force Pitts Special Aerobatic Team will be making their debut at Warbirds Over Wanaka International Airshow 2026.
-This group of pilots has been working hard over the past two years to perfect their routine to International Airshow standard.
+These three pilots have been working hard over the past two years to perfect their routine to International Airshow standard.

 They are promising lots of thrilling manoeuvres, noise and smoke to herald their arrival on the New Zealand airshow scene.